Matt Rinaldi: Republican Party of Texas

-Rinaldi was elected Chairman of the Republican Party of Texas on July 11, 2021, to replace out-going chair, former Congressman Allen West.
-In his first weeks as Chairman, Rinaldi had established a reputation of being more collegial than West had been.
+Rinaldi was elected Chairman of the Republican Party of Texas on July 11, 2021, to replace outgoing chair, former Congressman Allen West.
+In his first weeks as chairman, Rinaldi had established a reputation of being more collegial than West had been, but also signaled an intent to challenge statewide Republican officials including Governor Greg Abbott.
+As state GOP chair, Rinaldi directly criticized elected Texas Republicans perceived by the grassroots faction within the state organization as not conservative enough.

+Rinaldi announced he would not run for reelection as Texas GOP Chairman in 2024.
+He was succeeded by Abraham George, whom Rinaldi endorsed.

 Personal life

-He and his wife Corley, married since 2010, attend St. Ann Catholic Parish Roman Catholic Church in Coppell.
+He and his wife Corley, married since 2010, have a son, Rush.
+They attend St. Ann Catholic Parish Roman Catholic Church in Coppell.